 Blog post thumbnails create tiles on grid layouts, and display with the post in some list layouts.
 If you share your post on social networks that support images, like Facebook, the thumbnail image appears in the post.
 Squarespace also uses thumbnail images to represent content in various indexed views, such as Summary Blocks.

-To add a thumbnail image, click the Options tab and drag your image into the image uploader.
+To add a thumbnail image, click the Options tab and drag your image into the image uploader, or click Search For Image to use a stock image.
 Click Save.